neumannjan/marketplace/docs/installation.md

 $ docker-compose up
 ```

-After you have run this command, follow [#installation-instructions](installation instructions) below.
+After you have run this command, follow [installation instructions](#installation-instructions) below.

 The application will then be available on this URL:
 ```